Chlorine eliminates 99% of bacteria and protects water against recontamination* when residual chlorine is left in the water.

-Chlorine is by far the most commonly-used disinfectant in the world, states the World Chlorine Council.
-Where widely adopted, chlorine has helped to virtually eliminate water-borne diseases such as cholera, typhoid and dysentery.
+Chlorine is by far the most commonly used disinfectant in the world, states the World Chlorine Council.
+Where it is widely adopted, chlorine has helped to virtually eliminate water-borne diseases such as cholera, typhoid and dysentery.
 Chlorine also eliminates slime bacteria, moulds and algae that commonly grow on the walls of water pipes and water storage tanks.

-It should be understood that even if bacteriological contamination of water is responsible for the great majority of waterborne diseases, active chlorine (as well as active chlorine produced by WATA® devices) only treats bacteriological contamination of water.
-Active chlorine does not take away the different sediments and materials that make the water troubled.
-Active chlorine does also not treat chemical contaminations of water (e.g. by heavy metals, arsenic, fluorine,…).
+It should be understood that even if bacteriological contamination of water is responsible for the great majority of water-borne diseases, active chlorine (as well as active chlorine produced by WATA® devices) only treats bacteriological contamination of water.
+Active chlorine does not take away the different sediments and materials that make water cloudy.
+Active chlorine also does not treat chemical contaminations of water (e.g. by heavy metals, arsenic, fluorine, etc.).

 Today, sodium hypochlorite is produced in 85 countries.
-Production has risen from 35,000 tons at the end of the 19th century to 44 million tons today.
-It is still used in most water supply networks in northern Europe and North America to guarantee the perfect hygiene of drinking water.
+Production has risen from 35,000 tonnes at the end of the 19th century to 44 million tonnes today.
+It is still used in most water supply networks in northern Europe and North America to guarantee that drinking water is perfectly hygienic.

-- Has a four times lower concentration of chlorine than bleach.
+- Has a chlorine concentration that is four times lower than bleach.

-- Has a lower pH than bleach, therefore it is more active and more efficient as a disinfecting agent.
+- Has a lower pH than bleach, making it more active and more efficient as a disinfecting agent.

-For use in bottles, we recommend the stabilisation of chlorine by adding caustic soda.
+For use in bottles, we recommend that chlorine is stabilised by adding caustic soda.

 Proper storage is needed to guarantee its stability over time.

-The active chlorine concentrate must be stored in opaque, non-metallic and properly closedreceptacle.
-Store the receptacle in a cool room, away from the light.
-A high storage temperature reduces the stability of the solution, thereby causing a decrease of the concentration and an accelerated decomposition of the active chlorine into chlorates.
-Note that a full receptacle will keep longer than a half-empty one, where the air will oxidize the concentrate.
+The active chlorine concentrate must be stored in an opaque, non-metallic and properly closed receptacle.
+Store the receptacle in a cool room, away from light.
+A high storage temperature reduces the stability of the solution, thereby causing a decrease in concentration and faster decomposition of the active chlorine into chlorates.
+Note that a full receptacle will keep longer than a half-empty one, where the air will oxidise the concentrate.

 Storage life of the solution produced by WATA®.

 The active chlorine concentration of the sodium hypochlorite produced by WATA® is not stable over time.
-Antenna recommends to use the solution within 24 hours following the production.
+Antenna recommends that the solution is used within 24 hours of production.

-Control of the active chlorine concentration of stabilized sodium hypochlorite
+Checking the active chlorine concentration of stabilised sodium hypochlorite

-Once stabilized, the concentration of the solution of sodium hypochlorite cannot be directly measured using the WataTest® reagent.
-For the WataTest® to be used on a stabilized solution, the sample to be tested has to be acidified using citric acid, following the operating mode presented in this document: (en cours de rédaction).
-An alternative method, proposed by Antenna, to measure the active chlorine concentration consists of titrating the sample with sodium thiosulfate, following the instructions presented in this document.
+Once stabilised, the concentration of the sodium hypochlorite solution cannot be measured directly using the WataTest® reagent.
+For the WataTest® to be used on a stabilised solution, the sample to be tested has to be acidified using citric acid, following the operating method described in this document: (draft pending).
+An alternative method, proposed by Antenna, to measure the active chlorine concentration consists of titrating the sample with sodium thiosulfate, following the instructions described in this document.

-When distributing chlorine flasks at a large scale, it is required, for each production, to control the concentration of the stabilized solution of sodium hypochlorite using the thiosulfate titration method, which offers a better accuracy of the measurement.
+When distributing chlorine flasks on a large scale, the concentration of the stabilised sodium hypochlorite solution must be checked for each batch, using the thiosulfate titration method, which offers a more accurate measurement.

-For more information on the studies led by Antenna on the stabilization of the sodium hypochlorite, visit the “Research and development” page.
+For more information on the studies carried out by Antenna on stabilising sodium hypochlorite, visit the “Research and development” page.